ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of rain showers after 1am.
-Mostly clear, with a low around 67.
-South southwest wind 1 to 6 mph.
+Partly cloudy, with a low around 67.
+South southwest wind 1 to 5 mph.
 Chance of precipitation
          is 30%.<br></div>
    </p>
    <p>